hiesabx/reservoirflow/README.md

 ## Vision

-This library brings reservoir simulation to the the Python ecosystem including data analytics and machine learning tools which is in itself a huge benefit.
-Having this option allows for a better integration and support with intelligent fields (e.g. software containers based on this library can built and deployed to improve production and reservoir management such as real-time well production optimization).
-In contrast to commercial softwares where reservoir simulation studies are relatively isolated, important actions can be immediately predicted and made available for the field hardware to execute.
+This library brings reservoir simulation to the Python ecosystem including data analytics and machine learning tools which is in itself a huge benefit.
+Having this option allows for a better integration and support with intelligent fields (e.g. software containers based on this library can be built and deployed to improve production and reservoir management such as real-time well production optimization).
+In contrast to commercial software where reservoir simulation studies are relatively isolated, important actions can be immediately predicted and made available for the field hardware to execute.

 ## Motivation

 Open-source and reproducible research is very scarce in the oil & gas industry.
-This unfortunate reality has lead many reservoir engineers to be limited and dependant on commercial tools that are closed black-boxes.
+This unfortunate reality has lead many reservoir engineers to be limited and dependent on commercial tools that are closed black-boxes.
 This has led to severe limitations when it comes to skills and innovation.
 For example, reservoir engineers can not easily express their scientific knowledge by coding and normally are not trained to do so.
 This perhaps is the main reason why oil & gas industry is still behind in the AI revolution.

 The author believes that this sad reality has to be changed as soon as possible.
-Reservoir engineers face difficult challenges to get careers in or outside of the oil & gas industry mainly due to the lack of soft-skills.
+Reservoir engineers face difficult challenges to get careers in or outside the oil & gas industry mainly due to the lack of soft-skills.
 Otherwise, a reservoir engineer, who has a great mix of science (i.e. mathematics, statistics, scientific computing, programming, chemistry, physics, fluid mechanics and thermodynamics, geology, etc.), should have no reason to stay unemployed.

 This sad reality can be changed if reservoir engineers are trained to express their scientific and engineering knowledge with coding.
 In addition, this will bring more excitements and job satisfaction.
 Those who learn to do reservoir simulation in Python should be familiar with the scientific computing and machine learning stack in Python.
 Therefore, it will be easy for them to change careers and work as data scientists, data analysts, or ML engineer in other industries.

-On a larger scale, an open-source reservoir simulation library within Python eco-system will be very important to students, universities, researches or even service companies who can use this tool for commercial studies and applications.
+On a larger scale, an open-source reservoir simulation library within Python ecosystem will be very important to students, universities, researches or even service companies who can use this tool for commercial studies and applications.
 Therefore, the growth of this tool can only be taken as a positive growth for a new and healthy oil & gas community that we try to create.
 However, this brings us to the next topic of [Sponsorship](#sponsorship).

 ## Sponsorship

 Any open-source tool requires resources that cost both time and money.
-Although much of open-source work is driven by the good intension of having an accessible and reproducible research, open-source have also proved to be a very successful business model especially when the tool grows to a production level.
+Although much of open-source work is driven by the good intention of having an accessible and reproducible research, open-source have also proved to be a very successful business model especially when the tool grows to a production level.
 Compare for example Python with other commercial tools (e.g. Matlab).
 Python is open-source but also much more successful!

 To reach a stable and production level, we will need enough investment to develop, upgrade, and maintain this tool.
 Here comes the role of oil & gas companies (i.e. especially operation companies) who may benefit a lot from this tool to Sponsorship this project.
 This will help us as a community to dedicate more resources and to add new features (i.e. let it be Quantum Computing!) or fix some bugs.